-- Understand the principles of food processing and their impact on the shelf life and quality of food materials and products - Learn various methods of food processing viz., drying, milling, freezing, thermal treatments etc. - Introduce novel food processing techniques
+- Understand the principles of food processing and their impact on the shelf life and quality of food materials and products - Learn various methods of food processing viz., drying, milling, freezing, thermal treatments etc. - Introduce novel food processing techniques b.
+Problem Analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-- a.
-Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - b.
-Problem Analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - c.
-Design/Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - d.
-Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions. - i.
-Individual and Team Work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings. - m.
-Students will be able to conduct innovative and high-quality research to solve emerging problems in food technology by applying scientific knowledge. - n.
+c.
+Design/Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

+d.
+Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.

+i.
+Individual and Team Work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.

+m.
+Students will be able to conduct innovative and high-quality research to solve emerging problems in food technology by applying scientific knowledge.

+n.
 Practical and research training imparted to the students will pave way for introducing novel technologies in food processing sectors for global sustenance.